AnthonySerpico/SQLiteXM-for-.NET-MAUI/Docs/defining-entities.md

 ### Understanding ForeignKeyDeleteAction

-ForeignKeyDeleteAction determines what SQLite should do when a row in the parent table is deleted while related rows still exist in a child table.
+ForeignKeyDeleteAction determines what happens when a parent row is deleted while related child rows still exist.

 For example, consider an Order table that references a Customer table through a foreign key.
 If a customer is deleted, SQLite must decide what happens to the related orders.
 The selected ForeignKeyDeleteAction controls that behavior.